microsoft/accessibility-insights-web/.github/pull_request_template.md

 - [ ] Addresses an existing issue: Fixes #0000
 - [ ] Did you run precheckin? `npm run precheckin`.
 - [ ] Did you add relevant unit-test for your changes? `npm run test`
+- [ ] Verify code coverage for the changes made.
+Check coverage report at: `<rootDir>/test-results/unit/coverage`
 - [ ] Add screenshot or gif of the changes, (if changes impact the UI)

 #### Description of changes